Home | Join | Subscribe | Contact Us |

 We know a time will come when this uncertainty will be resolved, the fear will lift, and we will be able to return to our travels and meet each other in person.
 We are planning to be “live” again in 2022.
 Our Austin, Texas venue has graciously allowed us to push our reservation forward one year.
 Holiday Inn Austin Town Lake is looking forward to welcoming us then.

-our communities healthy.
-We’ll plan for a new kind of experience in February,
+Meanwhile, we'll be doing our part to keep ourselves and our communities healthy.
+We’ll plan for a new kind of experience in February, and we’ll look forward to being back together soon.

 Registration is open (see link below).
 Why delay?
 We can't wait to see you.
 Register for the conference!
 Click here.
 Apply to teach!
 Click here to open our online application form.
 Apply for the Hall of Fame!
 Click here to learn more, and begin the process - for yourself, your instructor, or a deserving colleague.
 Apply for Rank Certification!
 Click to learn more.
 Be a Sponsor.
 Increase your visibility while supporting AWMAI and the Conference.
 Read more about sponsorship here. |